DarkerYaroslav/CreatoriaModule/README.md

 # Why a module and not a library?

-**The module is better suited for correction purposes than the library**
+**The module is better suited for harmony patches and events than the library**

 ## Compatibility